davidje13/tty-typesetter/README.md

 - VSCode's built-in terminal (and dev container terminal)
 - IntelliJ's editor's built-in terminal (JetBrains-JediTerm)
 - LXTerminal
+- Warp
+- kitty
 - rxvt-unicode
 - xterm
 - eterm
-- kitty

-- Unicode 16 following the rules originally defined by Markus Kuhn for `wcwidth` (used as a fallback if the terminal is not recognised)
+- Unicode 16, following the rules originally defined by Markus Kuhn for `wcwidth` (used as a fallback if the terminal is not recognised)

 ## Known limitations